microsoft/SGN/README.md

 <img src="https://github.com/microsoft/SGN/blob/master/images/para.PNG" width = 50% height = 50% div align=center>
 </div>

 Figure 1: Comparisons of different methods on NTU60 (CS setting) in terms of accuracy and the number of parameters.
-The proposed SGN model achieves the best performance with an order of magnitude smaller model size.
+Among these methods, the proposed SGN model achieves the best performance with an order of magnitude smaller model size.